 Some tunes that work particularly well for Weddings

-Funerals: Much the same applies to funerals as to weddings apart from the mood.
+Musically and structurally, much the same applies to funerals as to weddings, apart from the mood.

 Committal/Graveside Service – Music for services, or elements of the service held in the cemetery.